Borislavsl/RevitShowMessagePlugin/README.md

 1. Installed Revit 2020

-2. Properties Debug section of both projects ShowMessagePlugin and UninstallShowMessagePlugin, "Start external program" should be checked with C:\Program Files\Autodesk\Revit 2020\Revit.exe
+2. After installing the plugin, check in Properties Debug section of ShowMessagePlugin project the "Start external program" option to start C:\Program Files\Autodesk\Revit 2020\Revit.exe.
+Do the same with and UninstallShowMessagePlugin project.

 Start the project ShowMessagePlugin.